nikensss/cloud_functions_fireship/README.md

 Represents the data that already exists in the database.
 Important when the operation is an `update` or a `delete`.

+---

-**_Important to note that the global `resource` object is not the `request.resource` object._**
+**Important to note that the global `resource` object is not equal to the `request.resource` object.**

+---

-A common security practice is to check immutable data on the document with data in the `request.resource` to make sure only that user can do modifications:
+A common security practice is to check for data that we want to be immutable with the data in the `request.resource` to make sure users do not make any
+modifications:

 ```
 allow write: if request.resource.data.username == resource.data.username;